Andrew-NoTag/Web_Dev_SP25/Notes_Web_Dev.md

 ### In class

-1. git and github
+1. Git and GitHub
-2. intro to html and markdown
+2. Intro to HTML and Markdown

 ### Homework